 Gregoy Stapp’s pamphlet, Myths & Realities of Professional Singing, grew out of his frustration that many institutions and individuals exploit and profit from the dreams of young singers without first explaining the limited opportunities for a successful career, or revealing the financial and personal toll that often must be endured in such a pursuit.
 MRPS explores the actual world that awaits aspiring singers.
 It should be required reading for any singer who is contemplating embarking upon this rigorous path.

-Fortunately, since MRPS was first written, Opera America has released many publications to assist singers in preparing for a career.
-These excellent resources should be part of every aspiring singer’s professional library.
+Fortunately, since MRPS was first written, Opera America has released many publications and holds frequent workshops to assist singers in preparing for a career.
+Classical Singer magazine and its conventions have also provided new opportunities.
+These excellent resources should be utilized by aspiring singers.

 Permission is hereby granted for copies of this version of Myths and Realities of Professinal Singing to be made and freely distributed provided that:

 there is no cost of any kind charged or passed on;

 the material is copied and distributed in its entirety, including all title, author, biographical, publisher and copyright information; and,

 that no portion of it may be incorporated within any other document, whether preserved or transmitted by audio, visual, written, electronic, digital or any other means, whatsoever.